 "We have permitted the enemies of every prophet - human and jinn devils - to inspire to each other fancy words, in order to deceive.
 Had your Lord willed, they would not have done it.
 You shall disregard them and their fabrications."
 (Qur'an 6:112)

 "Among the people, there are those who accept baseless hadiths الْحَدِيثِ to mislead from the path of God without knowledge, and they take it as entertainment.
 These will have a humiliating retribution."
 (Qur'an 31:6)

-It must be borne in mind that for the first two centuries of Islam, there were no hadith books or so-called tafsir books.
+It must be borne in mind that for the first two centuries after the revelation of the Qur'an, there were no hadith books or so-called tafsir books.
 These were written much later when the prophetic prohibition to write his hadiths were broken.
-For the first two centuries, the Muslims performed all obligations stated in the Qur'an.
-The environment was filled with distorted hadiths and lies attributed to the prophet but this did not prevent the Muslims to carry out Quranic commandments.
-The caliphs of the time (Abu Bakr and Umar) forbade the writing of hadith as per the prophetic instructions and the Quranic teachings while they were alive.
+For the first two centuries, followers of Muhammad performed all obligations stated in the Qur'an.
+The environment was filled with distorted hadiths and lies attributed to the prophet but this did not prevent his followers to carry out Quranic commandments.

 “This Book has been sent down to you (Prophet) – let there be no anxiety in your heart about it – so that you may use it to give warning and to remind the believers (by telling them): ‘Follow what has been sent down to you from your Lord!
 Do not follow other masters beside Him.
 How seldom you take heed!’ ” (Qur’an 7:2)

-“The Messenger’s duty is only to deliver the message: Allah knows what you reveal and what you conceal.”
+“The Messenger’s duty is only to deliver the message: God knows what you reveal and what you conceal.”
 (Qur’an 5:99)

 "And thus do We elaborate the verses so that they may say: 'You have read' and that We may make it clear to a people who know."
 (Qur'an 6:105)